code-null/roamingTool/Structure/data_structure_docs.md

 **Example Value(s):** ZONE_1, WORLD

 If this field is set, the same prices apply, that are defined in the given alternative target zone.
-Use this to prevent repettion of the same code
+Use this to prevent repetition of the same code

 ### **tariffs**